iamweswilson/iamweswilson-timeline/site/index.md

     title: Hired my first 3 employees
     year: 2009
   - copy: >
-      Raised seed round of funding from 2 founders of Rackspace.
-Stumbled into that relationship and didn't realize raising at that scale was possible until I met them.
-Part of the process included rebranding IncSpring to BrandStack, which I think was partially to see how well we worked together.
-Luckily it all worked out and with $250k in the bank, it was time to take my startup full time.
-    image: /images/brandstack-logo.jpg
-    title: Raised seed capital
-    year: 2009
-  - copy: >
       Getty Images was one suitor who was persistent, we chatted for months.
 I declined to move forward shortly after finalizing my seed round. iStockPhoto, a subsidiary of Getty, announced on their forums that they